 "The patent for a dynamite powder does not prevent the State from prescribing the conditions of its manufacture, storage, and sale, so as to protect the community from the danger of explosion.
 A patent for the manufacture and sale of a deadly poison does not lessen the right of the State to control its handling and use."
+Webber

-Webber tions for Compliance with the Utility Requirement
+Guidelines for Examination of Applications for Compliance with the Utility Requirement